HereIsJohnny/frontend-recruitment/README.md

 # Frontend recruitment challenge

+## Deployment

+You can find repo deployed to the `https://frontend-recruitment.vercel.app/`

 ## About

 We created a set of exercises to check your frontend skills required for Software Engineer position at Surfer.